ufcg-lsd/saps-engine/README.md

-# sebal-scheduler
+# SEBAL-scheduler

 ## What is SEBAL-scheduler?
-SEBAL-scheduler is a tool for running the Surface Energy Balance Algorithm for Land (SEBAL) in a federated cloud environment managed by the [Fogbow Middleware](https://www.google.com).
+SEBAL-scheduler is a tool for running the Surface Energy Balance Algorithm for Land (SEBAL) in a federated cloud environment managed by the [Fogbow Middleware](http://www.fogbowcloud.org/).
 SEBAL-scheduler abstracts away a complex distributed infra-structure and allows the user to focus on the application requirements.

 The main features of the SEBAL-schedular are:
 - feature 1